bruno-strandberg/MONA/common_software/README.md

 * GSGParser     - to parse gSeaGen files, either in .root or .evt format,
 * NuXsec        - a class to get the neutrino interaction cross-section in water,
 * AtmFlux       - a class to get the atmospheric neutrino flux.
+* FileHeader    - a class to create simple headers for ROOT files

 Prerequisities
 ==============